Target Co. (NYSE:TGT) Shares Sold by Osaic Holdings Inc.

-Osaic Holdings Inc. lowered its stake in Target Co.
-(NYSE:TGT – Free Report) by 13.3% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+Osaic Holdings Inc. lessened its holdings in shares of Target Co.
+(NYSE:TGT – Free Report) by 13.3% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 222,310 shares of the retailer’s stock after selling 34,208 shares during the period.
-Osaic Holdings Inc.’s holdings in Target were worth $29,338,000 at the end of the most recent reporting period.
+Osaic Holdings Inc.’s holdings in Target were worth $29,338,000 as of its most recent SEC filing.

-A number of other institutional investors have also modified their holdings of the stock.
-Healthcare of Ontario Pension Plan Trust Fund grew its holdings in Target by 3,577.5% during the first quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 1,471 shares of the retailer’s stock worth $312,000 after acquiring an additional 1,431 shares during the period.
-Zions Bancorporation N.A. grew its holdings in Target by 3.3% during the first quarter.
-Zions Bancorporation N.A. now owns 3,045 shares of the retailer’s stock worth $646,000 after acquiring an additional 96 shares during the period.
-Covestor Ltd grew its holdings in Target by 131.7% during the first quarter.
-Covestor Ltd now owns 702 shares of the retailer’s stock worth $149,000 after acquiring an additional 399 shares during the period.
-Merit Financial Group LLC purchased a new stake in Target during the first quarter worth $208,000.
-Finally, Ergoteles LLC boosted its position in Target by 191.5% during the first quarter.
-Ergoteles LLC now owns 11,794 shares of the retailer’s stock worth $2,503,000 after purchasing an additional 7,748 shares in the last quarter.
+A number of other institutional investors and hedge funds have also recently bought and sold shares of TGT.
+State Street Corp boosted its position in Target by 4.6% during the first quarter.
+State Street Corp now owns 34,570,634 shares of the retailer’s stock worth $5,725,904,000 after purchasing an additional 1,529,881 shares in the last quarter.
+BlackRock Inc. boosted its position in Target by 0.3% during the first quarter.
+BlackRock Inc. now owns 34,374,799 shares of the retailer’s stock worth $5,693,498,000 after purchasing an additional 92,702 shares in the last quarter.
+Moneta Group Investment Advisors LLC boosted its position in Target by 95,980.3% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 18,537,742 shares of the retailer’s stock worth $2,762,865,000 after purchasing an additional 18,518,448 shares in the last quarter.
+Franklin Resources Inc. boosted its position in Target by 35.4% during the second quarter.
+Franklin Resources Inc. now owns 8,973,381 shares of the retailer’s stock worth $1,183,589,000 after purchasing an additional 2,343,668 shares in the last quarter.
+Finally, Geode Capital Management LLC lifted its position in shares of Target by 1.7% in the second quarter.
+Geode Capital Management LLC now owns 8,443,280 shares of the retailer’s stock valued at $1,110,515,000 after acquiring an additional 142,997 shares in the last quarter.
 Institutional investors and hedge funds own 78.33% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Sunday, December 10th.
-Investors of record on Wednesday, November 15th were issued a $1.10 dividend.
+The company also recently announced a quarterly dividend, which was paid on Sunday, December 10th.
+Shareholders of record on Wednesday, November 15th were issued a dividend of $1.10 per share.
 This represents a $4.40 dividend on an annualized basis and a yield of 3.18%.
 The ex-dividend date was Tuesday, November 14th.
-Target’s dividend payout ratio is currently 56.12%.
+Target’s dividend payout ratio is presently 56.12%.

 Target Profile